Anon-Planet/thgtoa/guide.md

 ##### Network Settings:

+-   Back to your Windows

--   Go back into Settings then Network & Internet
+-   Windows 10: Go back into Settings then Network & Internet.
+Windows 11: Go into settings, click the upper left menu and pick "Network and Internet"

--   Click Properties (Below Ethernet)
+-   Windows 10: Click Properties (Below Ethernet).
+Windows 11: Click Ethernet

--   Edit IP settings:
+-   Windows 10: Edit IP settings.
+Windows 11: Edit IP assignment.

--   Enable IPv4 and set the following:
+-   Windows 10: Enable IPv4 and set the following, Windows 11: Switch from DHCP to Manual and set the following:

     -   IP address ```10.152.152.50``` (increase this IP by one for any other VM)